Senior Embedded Engineer

 Size of a pointer is platform-dependent

-Q5.
-How the boost converter will work?
+Q. How does a boost converter work?

 Boost converter is a type of DC-DC converter that steps up the input voltage to a higher output voltage.